bahmutov/called-urls-examples/README.md

-# todo-ai-example
+# called-urls-examples

-> Examples of web development and testing using AI tools
+> Cypress tests that collect all API called during the tests